drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 </p>

 A more intuitive way to look at this is shown in the following where we graph the spectrum as its first derivative, dV/dt.
 We see that the line at 435nm which is markedly stronger in the present design instrument also has the largest dV/dt.
-In electronics, dV/dt is related *slew*.
+In electronics, dV/dt is related to *slew*.

 <p align="center">
 <img src="Images/Desklamp_ND0700_0.025sec.dvdt.jpg" alt="Fl Lamp Specrtum, dV/dt at ADC" width="45%">